 Organizational Change Models

 Organizational change is the process of intentionally changing key aspects of an organization in an effort to help the organization become better equipped to deliver its strategic objectives.
+Sometimes change programmes address organizational design, sometimes they aim to change culture, sometimes they aim for broader changes.

 There are many different suggested ways to do this, and many models that can be used.
 In our view, most of them say roughly the same thing, just in different levels of detail.
 We look at three models below to show their similarities.